These are the notes from my attempts to save the sculpture of the Century of Light.

 that this was not true.
 The Eastern Michigan Electrical

-Association commissioned and paid for it and gifted to the City.
+Association commissioned and paid for it.

 Marilyn Wheaton said she did not want to get into a "pissing contest " I